 There is a real sense in which the Christian Church (Disciples of Christ) in the United States and Canada has set out on just such a journey and now finds itself in a place it has never been before.
 Only instead of leaving home and visiting a new country, the very countries we live in have changed.
 Just look around.
 The hills and dales of our nations are no longer adorned solely with the steeples and crosses of Christian churches, but now are ornamented with the arches and domes of many temples, synagogues, gurdwaras and mosques.
 These architectural additions are signs of what one scholar has called "a new religious America."
-Almost without our knowing, Disciples in the United States and Canada find themselves living in some of the most religiously diverse nations on the planet.1

-Fortunately, the Christian Church (Disciples of Christ) has known what it is to live in a new and changing religious environment.
-On the early American frontier, our founders grappled with religious diversity and forged a deep sense of what it meant to follow Christ in a new setting.
+Almost without our knowing, Disciples in the United States and Canada find themselves living in some of the most religiously diverse nations on the planet.1 ligious diversity and forged a deep sense of what it meant to follow Christ in a new setting.
 As time has gone by, we have continued to celebrate that which we hold most dear, while at the same time being flexible and gracious with those who differ from us.
 Recall the old maxim that Disciples have often used as their motto, "In essentials, unity; in non-essentials, liberty; in all things, charity."
 Certainly we have not always lived up to this standard, but in our better moments we do.
 There is something in the Disciples' spirit that blends the cherishing of our convictions with honoring the freedom of others and an aspiration to always exhibit compassionate goodwill.